c-box/LANKA/README.md

 ## 2. Download the data

-* Download the data using wget
+* Download the data using terminal

   ```shell
   pip install gdown